Shuttl-Tech/drone-autoscaler/README.md

 ## Developing
 - High level architecture
-- setup
 - test
+- code format
 - release

 ## TODO
+- write tests
 - ensure aws client session is created properly (in both dev & prod env)
-- write tests
-- handle interrupt signal (SIGINT, SIGTERM, etc) - when signal received, run cleanup task, then shutdown gracefully

 - ensure that anytime CI agent instances are fetched from AWS, we don't fetch info on Terminated instances
 - handle bug where a drone build runs forever (in this case, drone.Queue() will always return some items, even though they're no longer relevant and we can downscale capacity)
+- handle interrupt signal (SIGINT, SIGTERM, etc) - when signal received, run cleanup task, then shutdown gracefully
+- check which objects to pass by value vs reference
+- go type conversion vs casting, what's best for us to convert vars (eg- NodeId -> string, etc)
 - add more validations in config vars supplied by user (min, max, enum)
-- cannot resume drone queue right after changing desired capacity of ASG (block until machines come up), also see if we can use autoscale cooldown (https://docs.aws.amazon.com/autoscaling/ec2/userguide/Cooldown.html)
 - test whether this app will be able to handle an ephemeral pod's deployments correctly (short burst of builds, so upscale, then they finish, so downscale)
-- check which objects to pass by value vs reference
-- possibly refactor Plan()
-- go type conversion vs casting, what's best for us to convert vars (eg- NodeId -> string, etc)
-- capitalize acronyms (AWS not Aws) in var/func names